Stackclash/5e-vault/4. World Almanac/NPCs/Orcus.md

     \ Beasts periodically animate as Undead mockeries of their former selves.
 Skeletal\
     \ and zombie versions of local wildlife are commonly seen in the area.  " "name": ""
-- "desc": "If Orcus dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Orcus dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "MPMM"